EPIC-guide/epic-guide.github.io/_life/money-americans.md

 checking accounts with _zero fees_ if you meet some relatively easy criteria, so don't pay unless you really have to.
-Some banks will require you to have a social security number, but if you are being paid for your internship, your employer should provide you with one anyway for tax purposes.
+Some banks will require you to have a social security number, but if you are being paid for your internship, your employer should provide you with one anyway for tax purposes. ([First Tech FCU](https://firsttechfed.com/) didn't require an SSN to open an account but did for online banking as of 2017.
+It gets a special mention here as a credit union with membership open to employees of several major tech companies.)
 There are many benefits to having a US bank account:

  1. Opening one if you're not in the US (and especially if you're not a US citizen)